 An Automatic LED Emergency Light circuit is designed to turn ON when there is no adequate lighting or if the power supply is cut-off.
 Earlier fluorescent lights were used to build such circuits.
-But the use of LED’s have proven to provide adequate lighting for a longer period before draining the battery.
+But the use of LEDs has proven to provide adequate lighting for a longer period before draining the battery.

 Simple Emergency Light Circuit Diagram: